Amaysim: Controversy

-Between October 2017 to March 2018, its online energy retailer, Click Energy told its consumers that they could receive discounts between 7-29% below its market energy offers if they paid their bills on time and that consumers could save between $84 to $946 if they switched to Click Energy.
-In March 2019, the Federal Court of Australia ordered penalties of $900,000 for misleading claims because discounts were calculated on their market offer rates which were higher than their standing offer rates available to all consumers, while savings were calculated based on estimated savings if they paid on time rather than if they switched to Click Energy.
+Between October 2017 and March 2018, its online energy retailer, Click Energy, told its consumers that they could receive discounts between 7 and 29% below its market energy offers if they paid their bills on time and that consumers could save between $84 and $946 if they switched to Click Energy.
+In March 2019, the Federal Court of Australia ordered penalties of $900,000 for misleading claims, because discounts were calculated on their market offer rates which were higher than their standing offer rates available to all consumers, while savings were calculated based on estimated savings if they paid on time rather than if they switched to Click Energy.
 In addition, Click Energy was ordered to send each affected customer a notice correcting the misleading claims.

-In January 2020, Amaysim published an advertisement on Twitter that included the statement "…your mother loves the Unlimited Mobile Data offer from amaysim’ and the hashtag ‘#UnlimitedMobileData" when its plan only provided unlimited data for the first three renewals, before reverting to a capped amount.
+In January 2020, Amaysim published an advertisement on Twitter that included the statement "…your mother loves the Unlimited Mobile Data offer from amaysim" and the hashtag ‘#UnlimitedMobileData’ when its plan provided unlimited data only for the first three renewals, before reverting to a capped amount.
 In October 2020, amaysim was fined $126,000 by the Australian Competition & Consumer Commission for misleading advertising, misrepresenting the "unlimited" data it claimed to provide in its advertisement.